Baldie-dev/JanusLM/README.md

     "prompt": "### Instruction:\n \n Evaluate HTTP response headers in a single paragraph and...\n \n <request>RAW Request</request>\n<response>RAW Response</response>",
     "reasoning": "The HTTP response for **myawesome.shop** lacks several key ... ", "classification": 1,
-    "gpt5_classification": 0, // used for benchmarking
+    "gpt4_classification": 0, // used for benchmarking
-    "gpt5_classification_prompt_engineering": 1, // used for benchmarking
+    "gpt4_classification_prompt_engineering": 1, // used for benchmarking
   },
 ```

+### Synthetic data generation

 *Note: Section to be added on syntetic data generation using larger models and multiple agents*

-Current token distribution in training data:
+Current token distribution in training data (*Larger dataset to be prepared*):

 ![Token-Data-Distribution](imgs/training-data-tokens-distribution.png)

 ### 1. Phase:
-LoRA fine-tuning for improved analysis reasoning on request / response pair.
-This was performed via pre-defined high-quality `x` examples of what kind of analysis/reasoning should be performed and what should be considered during evaluation.
+LoRA fine-tuning was applied to enhance analytical reasoning over request/response pairs.
+This was achieved using predefined, high-quality `x` examples that illustrated the desired type of analysis and the evaluation criteria to be considered.

 *Note: following training stats were collected on smaller model ollama-3.1-1B, with small subset of training data.
 This will be updated later...*

-Evolution of loss function during fine-tuning of LoRA adapter for analysing HTTP headers in relation to the content of the page:
+Evolution of the loss function during fine-tuning of a LoRA adapter for creation of analysis for HTTP responses, showing that model is improving ability to perform reasoning.
 ![FineTuning-Training-Loss](imgs/fine-tuning-training-loss.png)

 ### 2. Phase: